 A month ago, I enjoyed a terrific holiday with one of my best friends in incredibly beautiful Oman.
-I will publish my trip reports over the coming weeks:
+You can read here my trip reports:

-- Trip report: British Airways B787-9 First Class London to Muscat
+- Review: British Airways B787-9 First Class London to Muscat

 - Review: Shangri-La Al Husn